katarinaholtz/Intro-To-IM/FINAL/README.md

 The final project allowed us to do anything using the skills we learned in Processing, so I wanted to experiment with something that brought together several of the lessons I had learned.

+Here is a [VIDEO](https://youtu.be/2rQSbHdwD8g) of the game in action.

 ## Game Explanation

 <img src="game.png" alt="game" width="400">